Visma-Snowplow-Product-Insights/hiring-assignments/snowplow-micro-docker.md

 ## Introduction

 The data science department helps Visma teams with various data science related tasks, where our team focuses on delivering *product insights* at scale.
 To accomplish this we utilize Snowplow (https://github.com/snowplow), Google Cloud services, and Dataform (https://dataform.co/).
 A big part to deliver this offering is with a layer of microservices, hosted and orchestrated on Kubernetes.
-To verify how well a candidate fits our needs, the case is built with the intention to showcase their skills in some of the technologies we use.
+This is built so that you can showcase your skills in some of the technologies we use.

 What is Snowplow?
 All in all, it is a service that tracks, collects and stores behavioral data in a database (read more here: https://snowplowanalytics.com/)